walaj/VariantBam/README.md

 Description
 -----------

-VariantBam is a tool to extract/count specific sets of sequencing reads from NGS sequencing files.
+VariantBam is a tool to extract/count specific sets of sequencing reads from next-generational sequencing files.
 To save money, disk space and I/O, one may not want to store an entire BAM on disk.
 In many cases, it would be more efficient to store only those read-pairs or reads who intersect some region around the variant locations.
-Alternatively, if your scientific question is focused on only one aspect of the data (eg breakpoints), many reads can be removed without losing the information relevant to the problem.
+Alternatively, if your scientific question is focused on only one aspect of the data (e.g. breakpoints), many reads can be removed without losing the information relevant to the problem.

 ##### Example Use 1